[4 MIN READ]

 In this article:

-- COVID-19 vaccines for kids ages 5 to 11 have been recommended by the Centers for Disease Control and Prevention.
+COVID-19 vaccines for children starting at 6 months have been recommended by the Centers for Disease Control and Prevention.

-- Pediatric doses of Pfizer-BioNTech vaccine have been approved for use under the Emergency Use Authorization.
+Pediatric doses of Pfizer-BioNTech, Moderna and Novavax vaccines have been approved for use under the Emergency Use Authorization.

-- Vaccinating our kids under 12 will prevent some 600,000 cases of COVID-19 in the coming months.
+Vaccinating our kids will prevent hundreds of thousands of cases of COVID-19 in the coming months.

-Much to the relief of millions of parents and guardians around the country, the Centers for Disease Control and Prevention (CDC) this week released its guidance for COVID-19 vaccinations for kids ages five to 11.
+Much to the relief of millions of parents and guardians around the country, the Centers for Disease Control and Prevention has released its guidance for COVID-19 vaccinations for children 6 months and older.

 This is a major step in getting us back to our families, our lives and the simple joys in life like hugging grandma and grandpa and our favorite aunts and uncles.
-The rising immunity that comes with increased vaccinations among kids is helpful in many ways, including reducing the virus’ spread to vulnerable family and community members.
-Vaccinating our young kids will also help keep from becoming catastrophic any winter surge from becoming catastrophic, with an uptick in cases expected to accompany increased indoor gatherings and holiday celebrations and a busy travel season.
+The rising immunity that comes with increased vaccinations among kids is helpful in many ways, including reducing the virus’s spread to vulnerable family and community members.
+Vaccinating our young kids and infants will also help keep any winter surge from becoming catastrophic, with an uptick in cases expected to accompany increased indoor gatherings, holiday celebrations and a busy travel season.

-With 29 million children in this newly vaccine-eligible age group, the CDC’s go-ahead for kids’ vaccinations is a major landmark in protecting ourselves as we move back into normal life and to the people and things we love.
-Experts say vaccinating our kids under 12 will help prevent about 600,000 new COVID-19 cases in the coming months.
-Kids’ vaccines will also be a boon to public health by re-invigorating routine immunization programs, which have stalled with COVID-restrictions.
-Our young children also benefit emotionally, with vaccines keeping them in school, with friends and able to participate in sports and other social activities.
+The CDC’s go-ahead for vaccinating kids is a major landmark in protecting everyone as we move back into normal life and to the people and things we love.
+Experts say vaccinating kids under 12 will help prevent about 600,000 new COVID-19 cases in the coming months.
+Vaccines for children will also be a boon to public health by re-invigorating routine immunization programs, which have stalled with COVID restrictions.
+Our young children also benefit emotionally as vaccines help keep them in school with friends and able to participate in sports and other social activities.

 We understand that additional questions come with all this new information.
 To help you make the most educated decision possible for your family, we asked Swedish pediatrician John Hawes, M.D., to answer some important questions about the CDC’s new guidance for kids and the COVID-19 vaccine.